BloomTech-Labs/best-places-to-live-ds/README.md

 # 1️⃣ Best Places to Live -- Data Science Portion

-You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the complete project at [Live in the Best Place](liveinthebestplace.com).

+The DS portion of this project found in this repo is a [Python Flask API](https://best-places-api.herokuapp.com/api)

 ## 5️⃣ Contributors